3-partition problem: Proofs

 Garey and Johnson (1975) originally proved 3-Partition to be NP-complete, by a reduction from 3-dimensional matching.
 The classic reference by Garey and Johnson (1979) describes an NP-completeness proof, reducing from 3-dimensional matching to 4-partition to 3-partition.
+Logically, the reduction can be partitioned into several steps.

+Reduction from 3d-matching to ABCD-partition

+We are given an instance of E of 3d-matching, containing some m triplets {wi,xj,yk}, where the vertices are w1,...,wq and x1,...,xq and y1,...,yq.
+We construct an instance of ABCD-partition with 4*m elements, as follows (where r := 32q):